dwavesystems/dwave-ocean-sdk/docs/industrial_optimization/deploying_apps_prod.rst

 your production environment enables your application to perform and scale as needed by considering the following:

-*   Desired throughput (i.e., solved problems per second).
+*   Desired throughput (i.e., the rate at which the application submits problems).
     Also take into account your Leap project's concurrency limit to provision your workloads effectively.

 *   Internet connection latency and bandwidth.